 UMBC’s Computer Science and Electrical Engineering Department offers both M.S. and Ph.D. programs in Electrical Engineering.
-Below you will find information on both Electrical Engineering graduate programs, and information about how to apply.
+Below you will find information on the Electrical Engineering graduate program, research areas in Electrical and Computer Engineering, as well as information about the application process.

 All students (both PhD and Masters) should take at least five courses from the courses listed under Groups A and B, and at least two of these courses should be from Group A.